Bisexuality: Kinsey scale

 In the 1940s, the zoologist Alfred Kinsey created a scale to measure the continuum of sexual orientation from heterosexuality to homosexuality.
 Kinsey studied human sexuality and argued that people have the capability of being hetero- or homosexual even if this trait does not present itself in the current circumstances.
 The Kinsey scale is used to describe a person's sexual experience or response at a given time.
 It ranges from 0, meaning exclusively heterosexual, to 6, meaning exclusively homosexual.
 People who rank anywhere from 2 to 4 are often considered bisexual; they are often not fully one extreme or the other.
-The sociologists Martin S. Weinberg and Colin J. Williams write that, in principle, people who rank anywhere from 1 to 5 could be considered bisexual.
+The sociologists Martin S. Weinberg and Colin J. Williams write that, in principle, people who rank anywhere from one to five could be considered bisexual.

 Psychologist Jim McKnight writes that while the idea that bisexuality is a form of sexual orientation intermediate between homosexuality and heterosexuality is implicit in the Kinsey scale, that conception has been "severely challenged" since the publication of Homosexualities (1978), by Weinberg and the psychologist Alan P. Bell.

 Criticism

-The Kinsey scale is criticized for different reasons.
+The Kinsey scale is criticized for various reasons.
 One of the main reasons is the inverse relation in attraction to males and females that the Kinsey scale represents.
-The Kinsey scale says that having a higher level attraction to one gender results in less attraction to the other, which some studies do not support.
+The Kinsey scale implies that having a higher level attraction to one gender results in less attraction to the other, which some studies do not support.
 This aspect of the Kinsey scale can impact the results of studies that utilize the scale, as there is a biological difference between bisexuals and gay people.